Table of Contents

 - Sanofi SA knew that its product Taxotere was more dangerous than similar alternatives

 - Sanofi SA knew its medication frequently causes permanent hair loss and baldness

 - Sanofi, Aventis Pharma SA and Sanofi-Aventis US LLC “went to great lengths to hide the problem” and marketed the drug as superior to its competition to drive up sales

 - The actions of the pharmaceutical company caused women to be exposed to Taxotere increased toxicity as compared to similar drugs, and permanent hair loss.

 These schemes started in 1996 after the drug was approved by the U.S. Food and Drug Administration for the U.S. market.

-A whistleblower lawsuit filed in 2015 by a former employee alleges that the drug maker:
+A whistleblower lawsuit filed in 2015 by a lawyer on behalf of a former employee alleges that the drug maker:

 - Trained its employees to misrepresent the safety and efficacy of off-label uses to expand its market